StickySide/maze/README.md

-# maze

-A Python framework for generating and solving mazes with ASCII visualization.
+A Python package for generating and solving mazes in the terminal.
-Supports multiple algorithms and rendering strategies, with live terminal animation and optional color highlighting.
+It provides a simple API for creating mazes, visualizing them with ASCII graphics, and experimenting with different algorithms.